 Mortgage Forgiveness Debt Relief Act

-If you have questions about this or other legal issues, call the Law Firm of Vaughn, Weber & Prakope, PLLC at 516-858-2620 to schedule a free consultation.
+If you have questions about this or other legal issues, call the Law firm of Vaughn, Weber & Prakope, PLLC at 516-858-2620 today to schedule a free consultation.